Author Guidelines

 Results and Discussion

-The results section should report the main findings and outcomes of the study clearly.
-Tables and figures should be used to improve data presentation and the significance of the study.
-The discussion should explain the significance of the results and compare them with previous work using relevant references.
-Extensive citations and discussion of published literature should be avoided.
+The Results section should clearly present the main findings and outcomes of the study.
+Tables and figures should be used where appropriate to improve data presentation and highlight the significance of the results.
+The Discussion section should interpret the findings, explain their significance, and compare them with previously published work using relevant references.
+However, excessive citations and overly detailed discussions of published literature should be avoided.

 Conclusion

-The conclusion section should be used to highlight the main conclusion and the novelty of the work.
-Please avoid discussion and literature citation in this section.
-This section can suggest future scope of the study and provide pointers to further improvement.
+The Conclusion section should highlight the main findings, contributions, and novelty of the study.
+Pleas avoid discussion and literature citations in this section.
+This section may also outline potential directions for future research and suggest possible areas for further improvement.

 Acknowledgements